-The initial estimated value of the Notes as of the date of this terms supplement is \$996.09 per \$1,000 in principal amount, which is less than the price to public.
-The final pricing supplement relating to the Notes will set forth our estimate of the initial value of the Notes as of the Trade Date, which will not be less than \$976.09 per \$1,000 in principal amount.
+The initial estimated value of the Notes as of the date of this terms supplement is \$976.77 per \$1,000 in principal amount, which is less than the price to public.
+The final pricing supplement relating to the Notes will set forth our estimate of the initial value of the Notes as of the Trade Date, which will not be less than \$956.77 per \$1,000 in principal amount.
 The actual value of the Notes at any time will reflect many factors, cannot be predicted with accuracy, and may be less than this amount.
 We describe our determination of the initial estimated value in more detail below.

-If the Notes priced on the date of this terms supplement, RBC Capital Markets, LLC, which we refer to as RBCCM, acting as agent for Royal Bank of Canada, would not be expected to receive a commission in connection with the sale of the Notes.
+If the Notes priced on the date of this terms supplement, RBC Capital Markets, LLC, which we refer to as RBCCM, acting as agent for Royal Bank of Canada, would receive a commission of approximately \$2.50 per \$1,000 in principal amount of the Notes and would use a portion of that commission to allow selling concessions to other dealers of up to approximately \$2.50 per \$1,000 in principal amount of the Notes.
+The other dealers may forgo, in their sole discretion, some or all of their selling concessions.
 See "Supplemental Plan of Distribution (Conflicts of Interest)" below.